YuigaWada/MisskeyKit-for-iOS/README.md

 All you need is setup and present ```MisskeyKit.auth.viewController ``` , which launchs browser for authentication and does tedious process instead of you.

-Additionally, You can choose whether to use callback pattern or delegate pattern!
+Additionally, You can choose whether to use callback pattern or delegation pattern!

 <br>